-The workshop on Cyber Range Technologies and Applications (CACOE) will be organized in conjunction with IEEE EuroS&P 2019.
-The workshop will be held on June 20, 2019 in Stockholm, Sweden.
+The second workshop on Cyber Range Technologies and Applications (CACOE) will be organized in conjunction with IEEE EuroS&P 2020.
+The workshop will be held on June 15, 2020 in Genova, Italy.

 Call For Papers